 - Abdominal swelling

 - Yellowing of the skin and whites of the eyes— jaundice

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Your bodily fluids may be tested.
 This can be done with blood tests.

 There is no treatment to cure mononucleosis or to shorten the length of the illness.
 It usually runs its course in 4-6 weeks, although the fatigue may last longer.

-- Avoid intimate contact, especially kissing, with anyone who has active mononucleosis.
+- Avoiding intimate contact, especially kissing, with anyone who has active mononucleosis